Design History

 I didn’t really know what the identity of the website was, or what the right platform was to support it.
 You could say that this website had come of age and was going through its puberty.

 Firstly, in April 2020 I had finished playing around with Ghost and Grav, then came back to WordPress.
-I went with a really minimal theme and nice typography, most of which I still use today.
+I went with a really minimal theme with nice typography.

 You’ll be glad to see that the sickly orange colour is no more.
 This was a very simple design, with just one colour – grey.

-The site was so quick that the menu page load wasn’t noticeable, and it felt like a native menu.
+The site was so quick that the menu page load wasn’t noticeable, so felt like a native full-screen menu.
 That probably won’t be the case on the Internet Archive, but it did work well on the live site.

 November 2020